jenho-webdev/Weather-Dashboard/README.md

 ```
 GIVEN a weather dashboard with form inputs
-WHEN I search for a city
+WHEN I search for a city with at least city name and state code
 THEN I am presented with current and future conditions for that city and that city is added to the search history
 WHEN I view current weather conditions for that city
 THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the wind speed